 Direct responses to experimental selection

-Female body mass was significantly heritable (mean ± s.e. of broad-sense heritability, H2 = 0.46 ± 0.13, F23,437 = 7.266, p < 0.001), as was the age at first reproduction (H2 = 0.19 ± 0.08, F23,437 = 3.286, p < 0.001).
-Power analysis using our design and the between- and within-family variances of the studied traits showed that power was greater than 0.99 and 0.93 at the 5% significance level for body mass and age at first reproduction, respectively.
+Female body mass was heritable, with a mean ± s.e. of a broad-sense heritability, H2 = 0.46 ± 0.13, and the age at first reproduction was also heritable, with a mean broad-sense heritability H2 = 0.19 ± 0.08.

-Both selection experiments operated on the phenotypes of individual beetles as expected from heritability estimates.
-First, female body mass evolved in both directions during the course of the divergent selection experiment (Figure 1A).
+Both selection experiments led to changes in beetle phenotype.
+Female body mass evolved in both directions during the course of the divergent selection experiment (Figure 1A).
 At generation 9, female body mass increased by 12% on average in the heavy lines and decreased by 4% in the light lines compared to the control lines (Figure 1B).
-Second, following experimental selection on the age at first reproduction, females reproduced significantly earlier in response to selection after 10 generations (χ²2 = 15.650, p <0.001), age at first of the different lines were between three and 13 days earlier than that of control lines, representing 29% and 54% faster development times, respectively.
+Age at first reproduction evolved to be significantly earlier in response to selection (χ²2 = 15.650, p <0.001).
+At generation 10, age at first reproduction of the replicate lines were between three and 13 days earlier than that of control lines, representing development times that were 29% to 54% faster.
+These responses to selection led to estimates of narrow-sense heritabilities of h2 = 0.11 for heavy lines and h2 = 0.04 for light lines during selection on female body mass, and h2 = 0.10 for fast lines during selection on the age at first reproduction.

 Correlated responses to experimental selection